sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```
 ### Nested Axis

 To achieve much more query power you can chain several axes with the `NestedAxis`.
 The following example shows how you can create axes to process a simple XPath query.
-However, we think it's much more convenient to simply use the XPath query with our Brackit binding.
+However, we think it’s much more convenient to simply use the XPath query with our Brackit binding.

 ```java
 // XPath expression /p:a/b/text()